JBP Web version includes all the worker trait features of OccuBrowse Web!

 - Hyperlinks by DOT occupation to O*NET Summary Report and the Occupational Outlook Handbook (OOH)

-- Industries tab shows all NAICS associated with the selected DOT occupation - useful for Job Search and Placement!
+- Industries tab shows all NAICS associated with the selected DOT occupation - useful for Job Search, Labor Market Survey and Job Placement!

 - Real Jobs button quickly links to six popular search engines:

 Indeed, Simply Hired, Jobs Central, Career Builder, Linked In, and Glass Door